gersteinj/robots-in-heels/_posts/2019-05-18-day-9-engraved-glasses.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/r1-55hL4_DA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+So here's a picture of the finished glass:

 ![engraved glass]({{ "/assets/img/hundred-day-challenge/engraved-glass.jpg" }})

 I created a few glasses with this design as a small end-of-school-year gift for a few colleagues who are RBG fans.
 The design itself was pretty easy to create.
 There's no interlocking, and it's all raster.
 The hardest part was drawing up the dissent collar - there are some great designs out there already, but I didn't find any available for use, so I made my own design.